 The Hotel Finial is a stunning Queen Anne Victorian mansion dating back to 1888.
 Don’t let the beautiful exterior fool you into a sense of calm, though; the hotel is one of the most haunted places in Alabama.

 The hotel is haunted by its past owners, who like to check on guests and staff in its restaurant.

 If you’re sitting in your room, you may hear their footsteps walking around your room or outside your door!
 The apparition of a woman dressed in white has also been reported standing on the staircase!

 Read more about the Hotel Finial’s haunted reputation

-The most infamous of all haunted locations in Alabama is The Tutwiler Hotel in downtown Birmingham.
+The most infamous haunted location in Alabama is The Tutwiler Hotel in downtown Birmingham.

-This historic hotel is the home of a disruptive entity known only as ‘the knocker’.
-It gets its name from the fact that when it appears up on the sixth floor and knocks loudly on the hotel room doors in the dead of night!
+This historic hotel is the home of a disruptive entity known only as ‘the knocker.’
+It gets its name from the fact that when it appears on the sixth floor, knocking loudly on hotel room doors in the dead of night!

-The restaurant area is also reported to be haunted with a mischievous ghost messing with the appliances and flicking lights on and off.
-On one occasion, it was even said to have set a table complete with an open bottle of wine!
+The restaurant area is also reported to be haunted by a mischievous ghost messing with the appliances and flicking lights on and off.
+On one occasion, it was even said to have set the table complete with an open bottle of wine!
 Some have suggested that this is the spirit of the hotel’s namesake Colonel Tutwiler.